JuliaLang/julia/doc/src/manual/code-loading.md

 This example map includes three different kinds of package locations:

-1. The private `Priv` package is "[vendored](https://stackoverflow.com/a/35109534/659248)" inside of `App` repository.
+1. The private `Priv` package is "[vendored](https://stackoverflow.com/a/35109534/659248)" inside the `App` repository.
 2. The public `Priv` and `Zebra` packages are in the system depot, where packages installed and managed by the system administrator live.
 These are available to all users on the system.
 3. The `Pub` package is in the user depot, where packages installed by the user live.
 These are only available to the user who installed them.

 ### Package directories

 Package directories provide a kind of environment that approximates package loading in Julia 0.6 and earlier, and which resembles package loading in many other dynamic languages.
-The set of packages available in a package directory corresponds to the set of subdirectories it contains that look like packages: if `X/src/X.jl` is a file in a package directory, then `X` is considered to be a package and `X/src/X.jl` is the file you load to get `X`.
-Which packages can "see" each other as dependencies depends on whether they contain project files or not and what appears in the `[deps]` sections of those project files.
+The set of packages available in a package directory corresponds to the set of subdirectories it contains that look like packages: if `X/src/X.jl` is a file in a package directory, then `X` is considered to be a package and `X/src/X.jl` is the file Julia loads to get `X`.
+Which packages can "see" each other as dependencies depends on whether they contain project files, and if they do, on what appears in those project files' `[deps]` sections.

 **The roots map** is determined by the subdirectories `X` of a package directory for which `X/src/X.jl` exists and whether `X/Project.toml` exists and has a top-level `uuid` entry.
 Specifically `:X => uuid` goes in `roots` for each such `X` where `uuid` is defined as: